mark-joyce/Milestone1/README.md

 - Navbar with 4 different tabs that go directly to that section of the page when clicked, and the navbar collapses into a burger menu when under 767px in width.
 - 'Work With Us' button is used to get visitors to interact with the page on landing, once clicked it brings them to the 'Our Services' section.
 - In the 'Our Services' section, the services of each plan are shown, the 3 'Get Quote' buttons inside the cards bring the user directly to the contact section where they can email or call the agency.
 Also, a hover effect is created when the card is being interacted with (Cursor on desktop, touch on tablet/mobile).
-- Inside the 'Methods We Use', the main services of the agency are listed with a corresponding image.
+- Inside the 'Methods We Use', the main methods of the agency are listed with a corresponding image.
 - The 'Portfolio' section shows work done with past clients, including the business' name, logo and a description of what they achieved with Blue Wave.
 - The 'Contact Us' section gives the website visitors an opportunity to contact the marketing agency.
 When visitors fill out their details in the email form and click the 'Send Email' button, it changes to show a message that their email has been sent and thanks them for contacting the agency.
 This feature was possible with a JavaScript function included in the script.
 - 'Back To Top' button is included in the footer for the benefit of the website visitor so they can navigate the website quickly and more efficiently as they're scrolling.